Navigate college admissions with experts who care about the whole you

 • Clubs and organizations

-Follow-up meetings during freshman year to help the student navigate questions about their college transition, academic support, and how to tap into campus resources.
+Follow-up meetings are offered during the first year of college to help the student navigate their college transition, including academic support, and how to tap into campus resources.